gurindernarang/AngularInterviewQuestions/README.md

 </div>
 ```

-This will return an error as its not possible to apply two structural directives to the same element and how we can resolve this error is, by added an extra div.
+This will return an error as it's not possible to apply two structural directives to the same element and how we can resolve this error is, by added an extra div.
 So our code looks like this.

 ```
 <div *ngIf="users">